 Small Claims Courts

-Consequently, under landlord tenant law, the tenant may move to court to sue the landlord for making inappropriate deductions to their security deposit.
+Consequently, under landlord tenant law, the Michigan tenant may move to court to sue the landlord for making inappropriate deductions to their security deposit.
 A small claims court will handle fees and deposits, but not eviction proceedings.

 Landlord Entry